slavo3dev/slavo/posts/js-paramaters-vs-arguments.md

 date: "2024-04-27"
 author: "Slavo"
 image: "js-params.png"
-excerpt: "In JavaScript, "parameters" and "arguments" are often used interchangeably, but they refer to two distinct concepts in the context of functions..."
+excerpt: "In JavaScript, parameters and arguments are often used interchangeably, but they refer to two distinct concepts in the context of functions..."
 isFeatured: false
 category: "Java Script"
 ---